Custom Shoes Start With Your Feet

 A lot.
 Leather shoes mean leather uppers and leather components.
 Below are pictures of the pieces laid out for you to see.
-The components include: insoles, counters for heel and toe, heel lifts, welt, outsoles and sometimes also a midsole (not pictured) which is the same size as the outsole.
+The components include: insoles, counters for heel, toe caps, heel lifts, welt, outsoles and sometimes also a midsole (not pictured) which is the same size as the outsole.
 The upper pictured includes: vamps, quarters, tongues, backstraps, collars, vamp liners and quarter liners.
 The two pictures combined are 7 feet wide by 2 feet high.
 All this gets assembled into a neat little package that looks deceptively minimalist.

 The custom process starts with a print of your foot.
 This is a weight-bearing impression on an ink mat.
 An outline of each foot is drawn as well.
 About 6 landmarks are measured with a flexible tape.
 The prints with measurements will tell me the length and width of your feet, as well as their circumference and how your feet carry your weight.